 The Grand Theft Auto series is one of the most accomplished crime simulators ever created.

-Modding as a whole was still in its infancy back when it came out.
-But obviously a lot has changed since then, and now it seems like there’s so many mods for Vice City that it’s tough to know where to look.
+Modding as a whole was still in its infancy back when Vice City came out.
+But a lot has changed since then, and it seems like now there’s so many mods for Vice City that it’s tough to know where to look!

 Luckily I’m here to weed out the good stuff for you.